 We love RideWithGPS and although the tool was created with cyclists in mind, it can be used perfectly well for mapping all kinds of endurance race courses.

-    In terms of course design and display options, RideWithGPS has everything you’ll ever need: clickable markers with photo and description, elevation graph with gradient view and a wide variety of underlying map options.
+In terms of course design and display options, RideWithGPS has everything you’ll ever need: clickable markers with photo and description, elevation graphs with gradient view and a variety of underlying map options.
 We think the end product looks great, whether you link to it or choose to embed it on your site.

 List your race on 40+ race directories → Download your free personalised race report

 - The many import/export options of not only technical files but also configurable printer-friendly PDFs

 - The photo library for route and map markers